peterhinch/micropython-micropower/README.md

  3. ``samples`` Valid options 2, 4, 8: number of consecutive samples before wakeup occurs.
  4. ``edge`` Boolean.
 If True, the pin is edge triggered. ``freq`` and ``samples`` are ignored.

 ``tamper.enable()`` enables the tamper interrupt.
+Call just before issuing ``pyb.standby()`` and after the use of any other methods as it reconfigures the pin.
-Call just before issuing ``pyb.standby()`` ``tamper. wait_inactive()`` Accepts a single optional argument ``usb_connected`` defaulting False: if True causes the function to be REPL friendly in its use of ``lpdelay()``.
-This function is intended for use in level triggered mode: it returns when pin X18 has returned to its inactive state.
-Call before issuing ``tamper.enable()`` to avoid recurring interrupts.
-In edge triggered mode it returns immediately.
+``tamper. wait_inactive()`` Accepts a single optional argument ``usb_connected`` defaulting False: if True causes the function to be REPL friendly in its use of ``lpdelay()``.
+This function returns when pin X18 has returned to its inactive state.
+In level triggered mode this may be called before issuing ``tamper.enable()`` to avoid recurring interrupts.
+In edge triggered mode where the signal is from a switch it might be used to debounce the trailing edge of the contact period.
 ``tamper.disable()`` disables the interrupt.
 Not normally required as the interrupt is disabled by the constructor.

+``tamper.pinvalue`` Property returning the value of the signal on the pin: 0 is 0V regardless of ``level``

 See ``ttest.py`` for an example of its usage.